Katherine has been teaching English since 2003 and currently holds an MA in Liberal Arts and an MA in English Literature.

-You have knowledge.
-You want to share it.
-But how?
-You can teach, but what ages and levels do you want to teach?
-And can you teach at those levels?
+You have knowledge you want to share, but how?
+Teaching.
+But teaching at different levels have different requirements.
 While not all community colleges have the same requirements, there are some basic requirements that you need to know about so you can prepare for your career in higher education.

 Basic Requirements to Teach at a Community College